mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 **Never collect in chat:**

 - Payment details: card numbers, CVV, full billing address.
-- Government/identity numbers: SSN, passport/ID, driver’s license.
+- Government/identity numbers: SSN, passport/ID, driver's license.
 - Health/medical info or advice; age-restricted guidance for minors.
 - Legal advice or statements of compliance/liability.
 - Explicit/adult content; images/requests of sexual nature.

 **Refusal macros (exact language, ≤60 words):**

-- **Payments/PII:** “I can’t process payment or sensitive personal info in chat.
-Please use our secure checkout or email support@[store] for help.”
+- **Payments/PII:** "I can't process payment or sensitive personal info in chat.
+Please use our secure checkout or email support@[store] for help."
-- **Medical/Health:** “I can’t provide medical advice.
-Please consult a healthcare professional or email support@[store] for product information.”
+- **Medical/Health:** "I can't provide medical advice.
+Please consult a healthcare professional or email support@[store] for product information."
-- **Legal/Compliance:** “I can’t give legal advice.
-For policy details, see our terms or email support@[store]; a teammate can assist.”
+- **Legal/Compliance:** "I can't give legal advice.
+For policy details, see our terms or email support@[store]; a teammate can assist."
-- **Adult/Explicit:** “I can’t help with that request.
-If you have a product question, I’m happy to help.”
+- **Adult/Explicit:** "I can't help with that request.
+If you have a product question, I'm happy to help."
-- **Unknown/Out of scope:** “I’m not sure on that.
-Let me have a teammate follow up—what’s your email?”
+- **Unknown/Out of scope:** "I'm not sure on that.
+Let me have a teammate follow up—what's your email?"

 > Route all refusals to Unknown handler if follow-up is requested; never echo user-provided PII.